-IBCD exists to serve churches, organizations and individuals who share a passion to see believers equipped to counsel one another through life’s struggles with the Word of God.
-We do this by offering training through our Care & Discipleship program, as well as offering events and free resources that are helpful to anyone interested in learning how to better help others through the Word of God.
-If you are seeking biblical counseling outside of your local church please visit our Find A Biblical Counselor page.
+We serve organizations and individuals who share a passion to see believers equipped through life’s struggles with the Word of God.
+We do this by offering training through our Care & Discipleship program, as well as offering counseling resources, events and free resources that are helpful to anyone interested in learning how to better help others.

 In the summer of 2006, George Scipione resigned as director of IBCD and moved to the East Coast to pursue other ministry opportunities.
 Upon his departure, he passed the baton to Dr. Jim Newheiser of Reformed Theological Seminary in Charlotte, North Carolina.
 Dr. Newheiser currently serves as our Executive Director.
 We are thankful that for more than 30 years the Lord has given us the privilege of helping churches grow in one another care.